Weaponized incompetence: What it is and how to know if it's happening in your relationship - Care.com Resources

 What can we help you find?

-Weaponized incompetence: What it is and how to know if it’s happening in your relationship
+What is weaponized incompetence?
+How to know if it’s happening in your relationship

-Weaponized incompetence can be used when it comes to chores, child care and more.
-Here's what it means and warning signs it's happening.
+What does weaponized incompetence mean when it comes to chores, child care and more?
+Here's what it is and warning signs it's happening.

-Weaponized incompetence: What it is and how to know if it’s happening in your relationship
+What is weaponized incompetence?
+How to know if it’s happening in your relationship

-You’ve likely seen the posts on social media: A wife makes a grocery list with pictures because her husband can’t find his way around the store; a woman surveys her wrecked house after her husband watches their toddler; a mom asks her spouse to put away leftovers, only to find later that he’s lazily shoved an entire crockpot into the refrigerator.
-For a lot of women in relationships, these stories are all too relatable.
-They’re also prime examples of weaponized incompetence.
+You’ve likely seen posts demonstrating weaponized incompetence on social media: A wife makes a grocery list with pictures because her husband can’t find his way around the store; a woman surveys her wrecked house after her husband watches their toddler; a mom asks her spouse to put away leftovers, only to find later that he’s lazily shoved an entire crockpot into the refrigerator.

 Weaponized incompetence can be deployed when it comes to basic chores, child care and even meal prep.
-But where did this phrase come from, and why is it having a moment?
-Here, mental health experts break down what weaponized incompetence looks like and how to tell if it’s happening in your relationship.
+But what is weaponized incompetence, and how do you know if it’s happening in your relationship?
+Ahead, experts help explain what weaponized incompetence looks like and what you can do to tackle this problem head-on.

 What is weaponized incompetence?

-That is weaponized incompetence, she says.
+That is the meaning of weaponized incompetence, she says.
 It’s “when an individual pretends that they can’t perform a simple action so someone will do it for them.”

 On the internet, weaponized incompetence is presented as being largely experienced by women in heterosexual relationships.
-In one of the most viral examples, a TikTok creator who goes by the name Laura Danger calls out a dad who promised to watch the baby so his wife could shower, but then fell asleep, leaving their infant essentially unattended while the mom took a minute for herself.
+In one of the most viral examples, a TikTok creator named Laura Danger calls out a dad who promised to watch the baby so his wife could shower, but then fell asleep, leaving their infant essentially unattended while the mom took a minute for herself.

 @thatdarnchat